rockymadden/stringmetric/readme.md

 ```

 ## Decorating
 It is possible to decorate algorithms and metrics with additional functionality.
-The most common decorations are filters, which are useful for filtering strings prior to evaluation (e.g. ignore case, ignore non-alpha, ignore spaces). __NOTE:__ Memoization decorator on roadmap.
+The most common decorations are filters, which are useful for filtering strings prior to evaluation (e.g. ignore case, ignore non-alpha, ignore spaces). __NOTE:__ Memoization decorator queued.

 Basic examples with no filtering:
 ```scala